Published on 24 Nov 06

 This presentation covers:

-power to amend
+- power to amend

-express and statutory powers of amendment
+- express and statutory powers of amendment

-inherent powers of the Court
+- inherent powers of the Court

-management powers - investment, transactions, income recognition and streaming, etc.
+- management powers - investment, transactions, income recognition and streaming, etc.

-beneficiaries - (identity, entitlements, exclusions) trustees, appointors and guardians appointment and removal, succession, powers
+- beneficiaries - (identity, entitlements, exclusions) trustees, appointors and guardians appointment and removal, succession, powers

-splitting and cloning - external and internal trust splitting post CPT Custodian
+- splitting and cloning - external and internal trust splitting post CPT Custodian

-status of the “Statement of Principles” - and an analysis of what constitutes a resettlement for CGT Event E1 purposes
+- status of the “Statement of Principles” - and an analysis of what constitutes a resettlement for CGT Event E1 purposes

-CGT and stamp duty consequences
+- CGT and stamp duty consequences

-alternatives to amendment
+- alternatives to amendment

-Grahame practises as commercial counsel at Francis Burt Chambers in Perth.
+Grahame Young, FTI, practises as commercial counsel with Francis Burt Chambers, Perth.
 Prior to commencing practice as a barrister in 2001 he had broad experience as a solicitor and company director.
-Grahame’s principal areas of practice include transactional taxes; equity, trusts and succession; corporate law; and property law.
+Grahame’s principal areas of practice include transactional taxes, equity, trusts and succession, corporate and property law.
 He has a particular interest in structuring and restructuring corporate and family groups.
 He has spoken and written extensively on a wide range of legal and taxation topics for The Tax Institute and otherprofessional bodies.
 He is editor of Duties Legislation Western Australia.
-Grahame has served as State Chair and National Councillor of The Tax Institute and received its Meritorious Service Award.
-Current at 04 July 2014
+Grahame has served as State Chair and National Councillor of The Tax Institute and is the proud recipient of the Institute’s Meritorious Service Award.